-3.22 Paragraph 47 of the NPPF requires local planning authorities when calculating their five year housing land supply requirement to provide an additional buffer of at least 5% (moved forward from later in the plan period) to ensure choice and competition in the market for land.
-Where there has been a record of persistent under delivery of housing, the NPPF also requires local planning authorities to increase the buffer to 20% (moved forward from later in the plan period) to provide a realistic prospect of achieving the planned supply.
+3.23 Paragraph 73 of the NPPF(2018) requires local planning authorities when calculating their five year housing land supply requirement to provide an additional buffer of at least 5% (moved forward from later in the plan period) to ensure choice and competition in the market for land.
+Where the Local Planning Authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement or recently adopted plan there is a requirement to include a buffer of 10% to account for any fluctuations in the market during that year.

+Where there has been a record of persistent under delivery of housing over the previous three years the NPPF also requires local planning authorities to increase the buffer to 20% (moved forward from later in the plan period) to improve the prospect of achieving the planned supply.